Analysis: Trump's minimized view of the coronavirus crisis puts his re-election at risk

 The view on Capitol Hill is as obvious in the deeds of Trump's Republican allies as it is in the words of Democrats: What he's saying doesn't comport with reality.

-Several GOP lawmakers have self-quarantined, having possibly made contact with someone with the virus — and, following that, with the president.
+Several GOP lawmakers have self-quarantined, after possibly making contact with someone with the virus — and, following that, with the president.
 A senior congressional Democratic aide told NBC's Sahil Kapur that Trump's use of the bully pulpit is causing deep concern in Congress.

 Trump, however, is dealing with an underlying public health crisis, and underplaying that threat could have major consequences for both the safety of the American public and the relatively strong economy he has centered his re-election campaign around.